brotzeit/rustic/README.md

 ## rust-mode

-The rustic mode derives from rust-mode using all of its functionality.
-However we replace default key bindings and some hooks.
+rustic-mode derives from rust-mode, however we replace default key bindings and some hooks.

 There are also some additional commands: